BobbyBurt/microgames/README.md

 - [ ] setup timer to accept variable time
 - [ ] figure out how to make a game scene to extend
+- [ ] timer graphic doesn't adapt to resize (this probably isn't a big deal)

 <br />